 The Youga gold mine is situated 180km south-east of Ouagadougou, the capital city of Burkina Faso.
 Initially owned by Endeavour Mining, the mine was sold to Avesoro Jersey (formerly MNG Gold) in February 2016.
 The mine was then acquired by Avesoro Resources in December 2017.

-Commercial production of gold at Youga started in 2008.
-The Youga operation consists of mining from several open pits, which include the Youga main pit and its satellite pits located within four kilometres of the main pit.
-The mine employs 410 workers and 350 contractors.
+Commercial gold production at the Youga gold mine started in 2008.
+The Youga operation consists of mining from several open pits, which include the Youga main pit and its satellite pits that are located within 4km of the main pit.

-The current life of mine of Youga is 7.3 years.
-The ongoing drilling and exploration activities at Youga are, however, expected to increase the resources and reserves, while extending the life of mine.
+The life of mine (LOM) of Youga is eight years, according to an upgraded mineral resource and mineral reserve estimate, and an updated LOM plan unveiled in May 2019.
+The LOM extension activities at Youga are, however, expected to increase the resources and reserves, while extending the life of mine by four more years.

 Youga gold deposits comprise of Tarkwaian and Birimian sediments.
 Tarkwaian rocks lie upon the Birimian volcanics, volcaniclastics and sediments of the Bole-Navrongo Belt.
 Also known as the Youga Belt, the Bole-Navrongo Belt extends from north-western Ghana into southern Burkina Faso.

 The Tarkwaian sediments at Youga are dominated by arkosic sandstones with quartz and feldspar.
 The Youga reserves are also hosted by Birimian greenstones that comprise of pyrite, pyrrhotite, arsenopyrite and trace galena.